 - Time: 8 hours

-Today is the longest hiking day on the entire track, so make sure you’ve had a big breakfast and leave early.
+Today is the longest hiking day on the entire Overland Track, so make sure you’ve had a big breakfast and leave early.

 It’s also the most spectacular in terms of views though, so the effort is absolutely worth it.

 You hike high on the plateau, and on a clear day you’ll be surrounded by the largest peaks and dolerite spires of the Cradle Mountain National Park, including Barn Bluff, Pelion East, Pelion West and Mount Ossa.

 Take the little side trails that lead to the edge of the valley for the last open views (great spots for a snack) before you enter into the forest.

 The trail gets quite difficult from here on out, mainly due to the tree roots that you’ll be stepping over, and deep mud if you’ve been unlucky enough to receive heavy rain.

 It’s beautiful and quiet through the forest, so make sure you take moments here and there to look around.